-At Chelmsford CHESS we want to help you get back on your feet after your recent experience.
+At CHESS we want to help you get back on your feet after your recent experience.

-You must appreciate that demand for the services we provide is very high so that we accept only those who are prepared to work with us to resolve their difficulties.
+You must appreciate that demand for the services we provide is very high so we can only accept those who are prepared to work with us to resolve their difficulties.

 Please read all the information on this page carefully before you accept the bed-space offered by CHESS.
 The information is also available in leaflet form.

 Before you are admitted you will need the following;

 Our commitment to you

 We will provide you with your own room for up to 28 days, 7 days a week.

 Please be aware that CHESS has a zero tolerance to alcohol and drugs, which are strictly banned from the Shelter

 What will happen when I get to the shelter?

 CHESS has five single bedrooms.
 If you agree to commit yourself to working with CHESS staff to resolve your difficulties then you will be allocated a room.
 Your initial stay is for 28 nights which can be extended (provided you stick to the rules, remain homeless and pay your service charge.
 This will allow you sufficient time to agree a risk and needs assessment along with a support plan, which aims to help you with any problems and more permanent accommodation.